mikelevins/mikelevins.github.io/_posts/2020-01-30-jaemon-rayleigh.markdown

 father's unexpected death led him to take an early retirement so that he could return home to Callisto to help his brother Esgar take over running the family shipping company.

+The pointed ears shared by the Rayleighs and Chief Engineer Burrell are a common feature of many of the old Jovian propertied class, along with a preference for tallness, slimness, and pale pastel skin tones.
+It's these characterisstics that lead natives of some other worlds to refer to Jovians as "elves".